kamilgregorczyk/sententia/README.md

 # Sententia
 **Sententia - fully-featured voting app in Django.**

 It's a project for my Bachelor's degree so please do request any new features (you can report issues tho).
-Project is alive on https://sententiaup.pl

 ### Mandatory system requirements
 * Docker